Connecting With Ourselves, Each Other, and The Earth

 Flexible Scheduling & Growth for All Ages:

-• Choose Your Day: Weekly after-school sessions on Tuesdays or Wednesdays.
+• Choose Your Day: Weekly after-school sessions on Tuesdays, Wednesdays, Thursdays or (or pick two or all three days for a 10% discount).

 • Same-Age & Mixed-Age Groups: Cater to individual preferences while fostering mentorship and village building.
 In mixed-age groups, younger children find role models in older kids, while older ones develop leadership skills by mentoring their peers.